-The Company also holds investment that are not traded in an active market but that are also classified as Available-for-sale financial assets and are stated at fair value at the end of each financial reporting period and are recognised through cost less impairment.
+The Company also holds investment that are not traded in an active market but that are also classified as Available-for-sale financial assets and are recognised through cost less impairment.

 Cash and cash equivalents - Cash and cash equivalents consist of bank balances held with bank.
 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.